reticulardev/xside/docs/reference_QApplicationWindow.md

 for its *central widget*.
 To change the [**QSS** style](https://reticulardev.github.io/pysidex/styling/) you need to use the base name "QApplicationWindow{...}".

-The `event_filter` method needed, at least temporarily, to be rewritten and is therefore not currently accessible.
+The `event_filter` method has been rewritten, so it is not currently accessible.
 So consider using specific event methods like `enter_event` and `leave_vent`.

 ## Examples